orianebro/PhD_Oriane/pages/hls__Louarn et al. - 2020 - Towards intercrop ideotypes non-random trait asse.md

   ls-type:: annotation
   id:: 6578353f-d160-4e0a-839f-1ee616e2bd5e
   hl-color:: blue
+-
+- ### Comparison of sensitive parameters in pure and mixed stands
 - The parameters that most affected yield in **pure stands** (Fig. 2A) were related to the **kinetics of canopy development** (phyllo1, LmaxL, q) and to **radiation use efficiency** (RUE, FixMax, NODcost). hl-page:: 5 ls-type:: annotation